India’s scientists battle red tape in bid to track viruses which pose pandemic threat

 As India emerges as hotspot for potential new viruses, experts battle red tape to head off another pandemic

-In the late 1950s, people in the south Indian town of Shimoga started reporting mysterious deaths of dozens of monkeys in the evergreen forests of the district.
+In the late 1950s, people in the southern Indian town of Shimoga started reporting the mysterious deaths of dozens of monkeys in the evergreen forests of the district.

-Soon people in villages surrounding the forest also began reporting high fever, vomiting, diarrhea, body pain, headache, and blood in the stool as well as a few deaths, prompting officials to initiate a surveillance project, suspecting that this deadly disease was coming from birds.
+Soon people in the villages surrounding the forest also began reporting high fever, vomiting, diarrhea, body pain, headache, and blood in the stool.
+There were a few deaths, too, prompting officials to initiate a surveillance project, suspecting that this deadly disease was coming from birds.

 Join our new commenting forum